Identification, Images, & Information

 Most like Pardalophora, which species all have the median ridge of the pronotum cut well forward of the middle, and have smaller heads usually more strongly sculptured on top between eyes.
 These are usually found as adults in spring, and overwinter as nymphs.
 The hind tibiae may be bright orange or red in some species.

-Xanthippus is like Pardalophora, but also has the median ridge of the pronotum cut twice (but cuts are both well in front of middle).
+Xanthippus is like Pardalophora, but also has the median ridge of the pronotum cut twice (both cuts are well in front of middle).
 Where they occur with Hippiscus, species of Xanthippus usually have the hind tibiae and inner side of the hind femur bright orange to red.